 ADHD is characterized by inattentiveness, hyperactivity/impulsivity, or both.
 Below is a description of these symptom clusters.

 - Inattentiveness: An individual with inattentive symptoms of ADHD may fail to give close attention to details or make careless mistakes, have difficulty sustaining attention or listening to instructions, have difficulty completing tasks and staying organized and relatedly, may avoid menial tasks that require sustained concentration.

 - Hyperactivity and Impulsivity: An individual with hyperactive/impulsive symptoms of ADHD may often fidget or squirm, struggle to engage in leisure activities, often talk excessively, and/or interrupt others or blurt out answers before a question has been completed.
 Children with hyperactive/impulsive symptoms may also leave their seat when they are expected to remain seated, or run about or climb in inappropriate situations.
 To be symptoms of ADHD, these behaviors must not be solely oppositional or defiant in nature, and they are not the result of a failure to understand tasks or instructions.

 How is ADD/ADHD diagnosed?

-Because ADHD symptoms are common to those of other diagnoses in children, such as depression, anxiety, behavioral problems, and learning disabilities, it is important that a thorough assessment be conducted to arrive at a complete and accurate understanding of the child’s problems.
-At Great Lakes Psychology Group, we combine a thorough history and scientifically-validated assessment techniques that assess the presence of symptoms of ADHD.
+Since ADHD symptoms can trigger other diagnoses in children, such as depression, anxiety, behavioral problems, and learning disabilities, it is important that a thorough process is followed to arrive at a complete and accurate understanding of the child’s problems.
+At Great Lakes Psychology Group, we have the necessary tools and techniques in place to determine the presence of ADHD symptoms in your child.